BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_1_Sending_Coins_The_Easy_Way.md

 > :warning: **WARNING:** The `bitcoin-cli` command actually generates JSON-RPC commands when it's talking to the bitcoind.
 They can be really picky.
 This is an example: if you list the bitcoin amount without the leading zero (i.e. ".1" instead of "0.1"), then bitcoin-cli will fail with a mysterious message.

+> :warning: **WARNING:** Even if you're careful with your inputs, you could see "Fee estimation failed.
+Fallbackfee is disabled."
+Fundamentally, this means that your local `bitcoind` doesn't have enough information to estimate fees.
+You should really never see it if you've waited for your blockchain to sync and set up your system with Bitcoin Standup.
+But if you're not entirely synced, you may see this.
+It also could be that you're not using a standard `bitcoin.conf`: the entry `blocksonly=1` will cause your `bitcoind` to be unable to estimate fees.

 ## Examine Your Transaction

 You can look at your transaction using your transaction id: